calmandniceperson/pixmate-server/README.md

     - A PostgreSQL database
     - Go installed on your computer

-# How do I run it
+# How do I run it?
     - Start PostgreSQL database
     - Run either the shell script (run.sh) or just "go build" main.go yourself You can also provide environment variables, such as: